The Difference Between Modems and Routers

 Both devices’ roles, methods for bringing you your service, and troubleshooting processes are easier to learn than you think.
-The contrast between the two is similar to the one between WiFi and Internet; one connects you to a small network that exists within your own home, and the other connects you to a large network that spans multiple communities including your own.
+The differnece between a router and modem is similar to the difference between Wi-Fi and Internet; one connects you to a small network that exists within your own home, and the other connects you to a large network that spans multiple communities including your own.

 Modems Connect Your Home to the Internet

 Your Internet service provider can’t communicate directly to your computer, so your modem bridges that gap and connects your household to your Internet service provider.
 The word “modem” is short for “modulator-demodulator.”
 This is because a modem’s main function is to convert digital signals to analog and back again.
 It receives analog signals from your provider and translates them into digital signals your computer and devices can use.

 It also does the opposite, receiving digital signals that you are sending out and translating them into analog signals that can be transmitted to your Internet service provider.
 Your home’s connection to the Internet is part of a much larger network covering a large geographic area, known as a wide area network (WAN).
 This network is provided and serviced by your Internet provider.
 Each modem in a WAN has a public IP address that identifies it on the Internet.
 If you haven't already, you can read more about how to troubleshoot your modem on our blog.

 Routers Connect Your Devices to Your Home’s Internet Connection